Panzerschrek/U-00DC-Sprache/source/docs/en/functions.rst

 Functions with return type deduction have some limitations:

 * They must have a body
-* They can't recursivelly call itself
+* They can't recursively call itself
 * They can't be struct or class members

 *******************************
-*Conditional function presense*
+*Conditional function presence*
 *******************************

-Sometimes it is necessary to control presense of a function - depending on some condition.
+Sometimes it is necessary to control presence of a function - depending on some condition.
-Especially it may be usefull in template code.
+Especially it may be useful in template code.
 For that Ü has a special syntax construction - ``enable_if``.
 This construction may be specified after ``fn`, optional ``constexpr``, ``virtual``, ``nomangle`` modifiers in a function declaration.
 After that follows an expression in ``()``.